morikatron/toio-sdk-for-unity/README_EN.md

   - One useful set of mats, lights, and cameras for simulator
 - BLE communication module
   - Communicate with Cube via iOS app
-  - Communicating with Cube via Web App
+  - Communicate with Cube via Web App
   - Communicate with Cube in Android app
   - Communicate with Cube when playing in Unity Editor on Mac
 - Cube